Gejjala Mantapa, Hampi – An Ornate Platform

 History of Gejjala Mantapa, Hampi

-Some people believe that the structure was used as a dancing hall in the ancient times.
-According to them, the Gejjala Mantapa was a platform where various music and dance festivals were conducted in the ancient times.
+Some people believe that the structure was used as a dancing hall in ancient times.
+According to them, the Gejjala Mantapa was a platform where various music and dance festivals were conducted in ancient times.

 Architecture of Gejjala Mantapa, Hampi